-Shipwreck coins and artefacts have become very collectable maritime antiques.
-Each item tells the story of disaster and that of the ships that were lost.
+Shipwreck coins and wreck artefacts have become very collectable maritime antiques.
+Each item tells the story of a disaster and that of the ships that were lost.

 Who doesn't love a tale about lost or sunken treasure.

 A copper fixing pin recovered from the wreck of H.M.S.
 ASSOCIATION, wrecked on the Isles of Scilly, Cornwall on 22nd Oct 1707.
 Mounted on hardwood base with brass plaque.